 Save this Yerevan shopping guide to Pinterest:

-What to buy in Yerevan: Typical Armenian souvenirs
+Things to buy in Armenia: Typical Armenian souvenirs

-There are a few local products that make for popular Armenian souvenirs.
-When you’re doing your Armenia shopping, keep an eye out for these specialty items.
+There are many local products and handmade gifts that make for popular Armenian souvenirs.
+When you’re doing your Yerevan shopping, keep an eye out for these specialty items.

 - Caucasian carpets, especially kilims and soumaks